mahabub-rah/Samsung-Phone-Advisor/README.md

 cd Samsung-Phone-Advisor
 pip install -r requirements.txt
 ````
-First create a database on your postgresql.
+Create a database on your postgresql.
 Then change the file in db_meal
 ````
 db_url = "postgresql+psycopg2://user;password@localhost:5432/your_database_name" #update your own data in db_model.py
 `````